azfarmysha/azfarmysha.github.io/docs/_projects/swb-desktop-app.md

 ## Scope

-Samuk Weighing System Bangladesh, a heavy-industry machinery importer and manufacturer company, where I am currently working as a PO, needed a website to mark their online presence and connect with the clients worldwide.
+Samuk Weighing System Bangladesh, a heavy-industry machinery importer and manufacturer company, relied solely on their website for clients to access their 'Freight Weighing Measurement' feature.
+The company lacked an application designed solely for their weighing system.
+As a Product Owner, I undertook the initiative to address this gap recognizing the need to expand their accessibility.

 ## My Contribution

-My initial task as a PO was to clip-out the unnecessary features and design something modern in the place of it while making sure it is user friendly.
+Designing an app for our clients posed unique challenges, particularly concerning language implementation and user interface design.
+As a Product Owner, I orchestrated extensive discussions with our UX/UI designers to pinpoint essential features and ensure the app's modernity and comprehensibility.
+Our collaborative efforts were dedicated to crafting an intuitive and user-friendly interface tailored to meet the diverse needs of our global clientele.

 ## Screengrabs